UPOD-2016/virtual-env/README.md

         vagrant box add upod package.box

         vagrant init upod

+4. Replace the `Vagrantfile` generated with the `Vagrantfile` in the repo.

+5. Run the following commands to start the machine.

         vagrant up

         vagrant ssh

-4. Configure Github to work with your account.
+6. Configure Github to work with your account.

         git config --global user.name "YOUR NAME"